 Risk Factors for Relapse and Prevention Techniques

 An essential aspect of a women’s alcohol rehab program is the relationship part of recovery.
-During gender specific group therapy, you have the opportunity to explore various ways that drinking affects your connections.
+For example, during gender-specific group therapy, you have the opportunity to explore various ways that drinking affects your connections.
 You recognize the damage you did to yourself, as well as to the ties you have with others.
 From there, you have an opportunity to explore risk factors for relapse.

 For example, if stress and feelings of inadequacy make you feel like drinking, you need to develop different coping strategies.
 During addiction therapy, experts assist you with thinking through ways that can relieve stress.
 In addition to psychotherapy, other treatments might include: